AdobeDocs/experience-platform.en/help/landing/governance-privacy-security/overview.md

 Catalog Service is the system of record for data location and lineage within Platform.
 While all data that is ingested into Experience Platform is stored in the Data Lake as files and directories, Catalog holds the metadata and description of those files and directories for lookup and monitoring purposes.

-Catalog organizes ingested data into dataset, with each dataset containing metadata that can be used to label and categorize the data they contain.
+Catalog organizes ingested data into datasets, with each dataset containing metadata that can be used to label and categorize the data it contains.

 See the [Catalog Service overview](../../catalog/home.md) for more information on the service.
 To learn how to manage datasets in Experience Platform, see the [datasets overview](../../catalog/datasets/overview.md).